elartistadelaluna/saas-course/README.md

    - Copy any updated files into your own project.

 ⚠️ Important: Always keep your personal API keys save and don't show them in a public place.
 Never commit or share your real keys.
 All the keys you see in the original repo are already deactivated and swapped out.

+## License

+This repository is for **educational purposes**.
+- ✅ You can use and modify the code to build and launch your own SaaS.
+- ❌ You cannot repackage or resell this material as your own course or training.
+- ⚠️ No warranties – use at your own risk.

+Full license terms are available in the [LICENSE](./LICENSE) file.